gpw13/augury/README.md

 ## Building further

-Building further on this work, you can tweak any of the arguments passed to these INLA models or use the base `predict_inla()` and `grouped_predict_inla()` and other covariates to test and compare other models.
+Building further on this work, you can tweak any of the arguments passed to these INLA models or use the base `predict_inla()` and other covariates to test and compare other models.
 There is much more functionality to test modeling accuracy and iteratively develop methods available in this package not shown here, so please continue to explore and play around.

 ## Forecasting examples